 I wish you all kinds of success and happiness!
 Keep us posted on how you're doing.

 As you pack, have one box with all the things you will need in the first day or two- a plate, cup, silverware, bath products, a towel, comb, cosmetics, etc. Then mark the box with something like "Open me first".
-That way, if you get too tired to unpack right away after the move, you can open just this box and have all the essentials you will need immediately.

 Be realistic and keep your eyes open.
 I had a friend who took my clothes and wore new stuff with tags still on!
 Have RULES on having guests over, what are your limits?
 Nothing like going to make morning coffee in undies and T-shirt only to find roomie has boyfriend sleeping over.
 If he is staying too much he